-Use index cards to flip your class, increase engagement, and improve student learning.
-Index cards are an “unplugged” flipped strategy to use in any class.
+Here are three ways you can use index cards to flip your class, increase engagement, and improve student learning.
+Index cards are an “unplugged” flipped strategy you can use in any class.

 Sometimes, a tool as simple as an index card can be an excellent way to flip your class, increase engagement, and improve student learning.
 Index cards are readily available, adaptable to any learning environment, and can be used for to both involve students and assess learning.